0xProject/0x-docs/docs/tx-relay-api/development-status.md

 ---
 sidebar_label: Development status
 sidebar_position: 2
 description: Development Status for Tx Relay.
-Get access to Sandbox.
 ---

 # Development Status

 ## Current Status

-Tx Relay API is currently supported on Mainnet (1) and Polygon (137).
+Tx Relay API is currently supported on Mainnet (1), Polygon (137) and Arbitrum One (42161).
 Read more accessing the [API endpoints](https://0x.org/docs/tx-relay-api/api-references/overview).

 :::info
 To create an account, and get your live API keys to access the Tx Relay, visit the **[0x Dashboard](https://go.0x.org/create-account-txrelay-z)**.